 A Gifted Man ran for just one addictive and dramatic season.
 Movie star Patrick Wilson takes a turn as a television leading man in this show with a ghostly edge.
 Wilson plays a surgeon who gets unexpected visits from his ex-wife, the sophisticated Jennifer Ehle.
 Here's the rub—she died in a car accident a few weeks prior.
 Now she shows up to give her ex-husband some much-needed advice on the kind of patients he should be treating.
 She wants him to use his talents on the poor and needy.
 The excellent character actress Margo Martindale is there as Wilson's assistant in this intriguing drama.
 These chilling real ghost stories will make you believe.

 Dive into the world of a nursing convent in London's East End during the 1950s.
 This acclaimed BBC drama looks at the lives of the nurses trying to help a community in dire straits.
 Everyone is poor, and new babies in need of care and midwives abound.
 The series is based on the true life memoirs of a midwife who worked with an impoverished community during this same post-war time period.
 The series is realistic and richly historical, but it tugs on your heartstrings and pulls you into the riveting drama that often focuses on intense subjects.

 Fans quickly get addicted to this show about a doctor who serves the super rich.
-Mark Feuerstein plays a “concierge” physician who relocates to The Hamptons after a scandal.
-He’s offered a cottage by a wealthy local and ends up treating the ailments of the various residents of this posh, uppercrust neighborhood.
-You’ll love the lavish settings as you get pulled into the all medical adventures of the upper crust in this comedy drama.
-For more medical humor, we prescribe a dose of doctor jokes.
+Mark Feuerstein plays a "concierge" physician who relocates to The Hamptons after a scandal.
+He's offered a cottage by a wealthy local and ends up treating the ailments of the various residents of this posh, uppercrust neighborhood.
+You'll love the lavish settings as you get pulled into the all medical adventures of the upper crust in this comedy drama.

 The Night Shift